efimandreev0/cinnamon-AI-Clerify-Work/README.md

 # Cinnamon

+## CINNAMON IS NOT FINISHED AND WILL HAVE BUGS.

-A fork of Butterscotch with 3DS and Wii U support!
+An extremely scuffedfork of Butterscotch with 3DS and Wii U support!

 ### TO-DO:
 - Optimize 3DS